hutnikus/linux_scripts/setup_notes.md

 git config --global github.user myusername git config --global github.token mytoken

+use ssh-keygen to create a key, then add it to profile use only ssh repo links to clone

 ## Firefox setup
 copy profile root directory from old system to new